 Simply implementing an upsell challenge with a prize offer is all you need to do.
 The competition by itself will drive higher sales.
 Having a hard time coming up with an original contest?
 Here are some fun ideas for your restaurant!

 Menu item bingo: Download a free bingo template.
-Fill in the blank spaces with your menu items, or even use a space for an email form.
-Make sure you include item on each line that’s difficult to sell so that the game can continue going far into the night, or continuing until you have a winner later on in the week.
-Either way, it's a different way to sell a variety of items, opposed to just one feature.
+Fill in the blank spaces with your menu items, or even use space for an email form.
+Make sure you include items on each line that are difficult to sell so that the game can continue going far into the night, or continuing until you have a winner later on in the week.
+Either way, it's a different way to sell a variety of items, as opposed to just one feature.

-Dessert contest: Challenge your staff on who can sell the most of a featured desert.
+Dessert contest: Challenge your staff on who can sell the most of a featured dessert.
 This can be dessert drinks as well, so you include the bar sales!

-Drink contest: This contest can be played a couple different ways.
+Drink contest: This contest can be played in a couple of different ways.
 The staff can compete on how many of one cocktail they sell, such as “mojito madness” over a certain period of time.
 Or host a drink contest for the bartenders, such as the person who makes the highest-selling monthly drink gets X prize.
 Then, pass it on to the servers to see who can sell the most.